-of apatite crystals to expose spontaneous tracks, grain mounts are typically 252Cf -irradiated to increase the number of confined tracks for length measurement (this may not be necessary for samples with high track densities such as Precambrian samples), ing and etching procedures, Then, spontaneous tracks are counted, Dpar is measured for individual apatite age grains (average of four Dpar measurements where possible), and grain x-y coordinates are recorded so that subsequent measurements can be linked to the age grains (Step 1, Figure 1).
-The sample is re-etched to reveal horizontal confined tracks and their lengths, angles with respect to the mineral c-axis, and Dpar are measured and x-y coordinates are recorded for the measured grains.
-Finally, Tthe sample is analysed using LA-ICP-MS to obtain U, Th, Sm, and U-Pb age, and trace element (as an option) data for the AFT age grains, ensuring that the laser spot coincides with the track count area to minimize any potential problems with inhomogeneous U distributions.
-(Jepson et al., (2021) discuss how U-Pb age, trace element, and AFT data can be used to enhance thermal history interpretations.
-Normally the sample mount is then irradiated with 252Cf and re-etched to increase the number of confined tracks for length measurement, but this may not be necessary for samples with high track densities such as Precambrian samples.
-Track lengths, their angles with respect to the mineral c-axis, and Dpar are measured and x y coordinates are recorded for the measured grains.
-As an additional option, U-Pb age, U, Th, Sm, and other trace element and U-Pb age data can be acquired for the length grains as well.
+Following standard mineral separation, and grinding, polishing and etching of apatite crystals to expose spontaneous tracks, grain mounts are typically 252Cf -irradiated to increase the number of confined tracks for length measurement (this may not be necessary for samples with high track densities such as Precambrian samples).
+Then, spontaneous tracks are counted, Dpar is measured for individual apatite age grains (average of four D{par} measurements where possible), and grain x-y coordinates are recorded so that subsequent measurements can be linked to the age grains (Step 1, Figure 1).
+The sample is re-etched to reveal horizontal confined tracks and their lengths, angles with respect to the mineral c-axis, and D{par} are measured and x-y coordinates are recorded for the measured grains.
+Finally, the sample is analysed using LA-ICP-MS to obtain U, Th, Sm, U-Pb age, and trace element (as an option) data for the AFT age grains, ensuring that the laser spot coincides with the track count area to minimize any potential problems with inhomogeneous U distributions.
+Jepson et al. (2021) discuss how U-Pb age, trace element, and AFT data can be used to enhance thermal history interpretations.
+As an additional option, U-Pb age, U, Th, Sm, and other trace element data can be acquired for the length grains as well.
 Although apatite U-Pb ages and D{par} measurements are low precision, the data can be useful for the qualitative assessment of AFT kinetic populations because it is not always possible to obtain elemental data for every grain.
-In particular, U-Pb ages can be very useful for distinguishing between detrital and volcanic components in a sample.
+In particular, U-Pb ages can be very useful for distinguishing between detrital and volcanic components.
 Routine application of the above procedures means that ages and lengths are measured separately and only a subset of grains may have both age and length measurements.
-There are significant advantages to obtaining length measurements from all the age grains, but the analysis is more time-consuming and is not done routinely.
+There are significant advantages to obtaining length measurements from all the age grains, but the analysis is more time-consuming.